andrewcannan/infinite_realms/DEPLOYMENT.md

 2. Add this as a new Config Var on Heroku.

-3. Add the same variable to either your `env.py` file or GitPod enviroment variables.
+3. Add the same variable to either your `env.py` file or GitPod environment variables.

 4. Then, adjust the variable `SECRET_KEY` in `settings.py` to: